Clifton893/Google-IT-Support-Professional-Cert-Notes/Course-1/c1-week-3.md

   - Date created
   - File type (extension)

-- **File extension** The appended part of a filename that tells us what type of file it is in certain operating systems.
+- **File extension** is the appended part of a filename that tells us what type of file it is in certain operating systems.

 - A working knowledge of file systems (and the differences between them) can help you do things like recover data from damaged disks; or explore ways to boot from two different kinds of operating systems (like Windows or Linux) on the same computer.